 What are Fillers and Injectables?

-Fillers and injectables are non-invasive treatments that are injected beneath the skin via a fine needle, to help replace soft tissue volume loss.
+Dermal fillers and injectables are non-invasive treatments that are injected beneath the skin via a fine needle, to help replace soft tissue volume loss.
 While the optimal age for patients to get filler treatment used to be in those in their 40s to early 50s, there are more patients in their mid 30s each year.
 Fillers and injectables are the first line of defense for people exhibiting subtle signs of aging, or for those who would like to take a proactive stance against the signs of skin aging.

-Fillers and injectables are commonly consist mainly of hyaluronic acid, a substance that occurs naturally in the body.
+Fillers and injectables commonly consist mainly of hyaluronic acid, a substance that occurs naturally in the body.
 This makes fillers and injectables easily accepted into the skin.

-Uses for Fillers and Injectables
+Uses for Dermal Fillers and Injectables

 Fillers and injectables may be used for the following purposes on the following areas:

 - Filling and smoothing out fine lines, facial wrinkles and creases

 - Filling out or enhancing shallow facial contours (cheeks, jaw, etc.)